isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-This issue affects both virtual and nonvirtual member functions
+This issue affects both virtual and non-virtual member functions

 For variadic bases, C++17 introduced a variadic form of the using-declaration,